I began meditating a few months back and it feels very positive, even transformative. That feeling is backed up empirically.

 I told you all that, so I could tell you this.
 A few months back I began experiencing a spiritual awakening.
 It began with an emotional crisis so intense that it broke the fourth wall of a hitherto invisible spiritual dimension.
 A hole was torn in the sky over my part of Flatland and I saw a bit of what is outside the box.

 My need for a breakthrough and the relief of a deeper perception was so intense and painful that it was exactly as if that increased necessity gifted me with enhanced organs of perception.
 What I saw and experienced then was a remarkable gift to me and is still improving and deepening my life.
 I struggle with shame to find the courage to tell you some absurd things about the universe that were revealed to me.
 What I saw is profoundly real but composed of utter nonsense if observed from the view-port of Flatland.
-That is not a functional lens.
+That is not a functional lens for things that are …outside.

 There is an extra helping of reality on our plate.
 It is exactly where all the other reality is, overlapping and interpenetrating our dimension.
 Our only distance from it is perception.
 Perceiving it is based upon readiness which is natural in some and discovered eventually by others… my perception of it waxes and wanes…it comes and goes like a faraway late-night radio signal.
 It contains beings I cannot define for you save that they are well beyond my ken, that they are driven completely by love and concern for all evolution toward intelligence, love, and freedom.
 The universe is full of love which is undetectable from Flatland.